farisk263/Assessment/README.md

 # Assessment for ACE Resources

 My name is Muhammad Faris bin Kamaludin.
-This repository contains Jupyter notebooks used for analyzing two case studies provided for ACE Resources pre-screening exercise.
-It is splitted into tasks as required by ACE Resources.
+This repository contains Jupyter notebooks used for analyzing three case studies provided for ACE Resources pre-screening exercise.
+It is splitted into  three tasks as required by ACE Resources.

 ## Dependencies